rives-io/cartridge-freedoom/README.md

 apt-get install build-essential libx11-dev libxi-dev libxcursor-dev libgl1-mesa-dev
 ```

-You also need the Cartesi Machine v0.13.0, you can downloadit prebuilt for Ubuntu with the following commands:
+You also need the Cartesi Machine v0.13.0, you can download it prebuilt for Ubuntu with the following commands:

 ```
 mkdir -p /opt/cartesi